PD & Instruction

 Classroom Management Strategies

-There are so many things new educators need to know and be able to do, but perhaps the most important is how to manage a classroom.
-This interactive workshop addresses seven practical and immediately actionable aspects of classroom management, including cultural responsiveness and—everyone’s favorite—dealing with difficult behaviors.
+There are so many things educators need to know and be able to do, but perhaps the most important is how to manage a classroom.
+This interactive workshop explores the importance of building strong relationships with students as the foundation of classroom management.
+Participants will be provided practical strategies to implement consistent routines and smooth transitions as well as tips and tools to minimize off-task behaviors.
+Customizable for all grade levels.

-Student mental health and emotional well-being were a serious concern before the pandemic, but levels of anxiety and feelings of alienation and loneliness have since skyrocketed.
-Fostering SEL is now a top priority for educators across the country, and many districts are now encouraging educators to adopt an SEL goal rather than a purely academic one.
+Concerns about student mental health and emotional well-being have deepened in recent years, making social-emotional learning a top priority for educators across the country.
+Many districts are encouraging educators to adopt SEL goals rather than purely academic ones.
 Learn how to set SEL goals that are meaningful to students and teachers and embedded within the curriculum.
 SEL is inherently difficult to measure, and this workshop will provide practical, holistic strategies to help make SEL progress visible to students, educators, and parents/guardians.

 Difficult Conversations Made Easy

-In this interactive session, participants will learn to recognize when it is time to have a difficult conversation and learn some simple strategies to take the fear out of initiating one.
-The workshop will cover how to manage any strong feelings that arise during a difficult conversation, as well as how and when to follow up in the days that follow.
-The workshop includes several opportunities for participants to practice initiating a difficult conversation with tact and openheartedness.
+In this interactive session, participants will learn to recognize when it is time to have a difficult conversation and will learn simple strategies to take the fear out of initiating one.
+The workshop will cover how to manage strong feelings that arise during difficult conversations, as well as how and when to follow up afterward.
+The workshop includes several opportunities for participants to practice initiating difficult conversations with tact and openheartedness.
 This workshop is designed to help members address problems proactively, settle differences amicably, promote trust, and contribute to a healthy school climate.

 Dispute Resolution Strategies for Teacher Evaluation